rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 ### Dissection

-This character refers to whether the degree that the leaf is dissected into segments or lobes and includes five states.
+This character refers to the degree that the leaf is dissected into segments or lobes and includes five states.
 Avoid selecting leaves close to inflorescences and flower heads (capitula) or smaller leaves sprouting from the junction (axil) of larger leaves and the stem as these leaves are often not a good representative of the typical size and shape of the leaves of the plant.

 #### Entire